 Seven new hair relaxer product liability lawsuits have been filed in federal courts since the start of 2023.
 Four were filed in the Western District of Missouri, and the others were filed in the Northern District of Ohio, the Eastern District of Michigan, and the Eastern District of Louisiana.
 Uterine cancer was the primary injury alleged by five of the plaintiffs.
 The injuries alleged in the other two cases were ovarian cancer and uterine fibroids.

 Does this mean that most hair relaxer lawsuits involve uterine cancer?
 No. Uterine cancer lawsuits make up about 15% of law firm’s cases.
-Most of our cases involve uterine fibroids where the woman needs or needed a hysterectomy or other surgical procedure to treat the condition.
+Most of our chemical hair relaxer cases are cancer claims.
 But there is universal consensus that uterine cancer lawsuits have the strongest supporting science (the Sister Study we discuss below) and uterine cancer is obviously an awful consequence of using hair relaxers.
 So lawyers are filing uterine cancer lawsuits first because the early verdicts will impact victims’ settlement compensation.

 January 4, 2023 – New Hair Relaxer Suit Filed in Missouri